blackbaud/stache1/guide/index.md

 ---

 # Developer Guide
+{% include note.html priority='medium' note='TO DO:  Work with BB legal to develop a Developer Terms of Use.' %}

 The {{ site.productname }} API is designed to help you unlock your key {{ site.productname }} data by allowing developers to create applications that manage constituents, addresses, email addresses, attributes, etc.  Since the API is based on REST principles, it's very easy to write and test applications.
 You can use your browser to access URLs, and you can use pretty much any HTTP client in any programming language to interact with the API.

 <p class="alert alert-info">Note that by using Blackbaud developer tools, you accept our <a href="{{ '/legal/' | prepend: site.baseurl }}" class="alert-link">Developer Terms of Use</a>. </p>

-{% include note.html priority='medium' note='TO DO:  Work with BB legal to develop a Developer Terms of Use.<p>TO DO:  Provide link to legal for Developer Terms of Use.</p>' %}

 ## Audience
+{% include note.html priority='medium' note='TO DO:  Review with Partnership Team and Product Management<p>TO DO:  Provide email form to contact product management and global partnership team</p>' %}

 Currently, the RE NXT API is only available to a limited group of Blackbaud partners.
 Over time, as the API matures, we will open the API to a wider audience.
 If you are an existing of potential Blackbaud Partner and are interested in building an integration or 3rd party product that integrates with our APIs, we encourage you to contact our Partnership team.
 If all goes well, you can apply to one of our API products within the developer portal.
 For details, see our <a href="{{ '/tutorials/getting-started/' | prepend: site.baseurl }}" > Getting Started</a> tutorial.

-{% include note.html priority='medium' note='TO DO:  Review the above with Partnership Team and Product Management<p>TO DO:  Provide email form to contact product management and global partnership team</p>' %}

 This documentation is designed for people familiar with HTTP programming and RESTful programming concepts.
 You should also be familiar with the Raiser's Edge from a user's and administrator's point of view.
 There are many HTTP RESTful tutorials available on the Web, including using cURL and Fiddler to make and test HTTP requests.
-If you are unfamiliar with HTTP programming and RESTful Web API’s, we recommend spending some time reviewing [API Fundamentals].
+If you are unfamiliar with HTTP programming and RESTful Web APIs, we recommend spending some time reviewing <a href="{{ '/guide/#web-api-fundamentals' | prepend: site.baseurl }}" >Web API Fundamentals</a>.

-{% include note.html priority='medium' note='TO DO: Add API Fundamentals and incorporate link above' %}

 ## Architectural Style
+{% include note.html priority='medium' note='We need to determine if and when we support cross-origin resource sharing (CORS).' %}

 The {{ site.productname }} API is organized around REST.
 Our API is designed to have predictable, resource-oriented URLs and to use HTTP response codes to indicate API errors.
 We use built-in HTTP features, like HTTP authentication and HTTP verbs, which can be understood by off-the-shelf HTTP clients, and we support cross-origin resource sharing to allow you to interact securely with our API from a client-side web application (though you should remember that you should never expose your secret API key in any public website's client-side code).
 JSON will be returned in all responses from the API, including errors.

-{% include note.html priority='medium' note='We need to determine if and when we support cross-origin resource sharing (CORS).' %}

 ## Web API Authorization
 This guide shows you how to enable your application to obtain a user’s authorization to access private {{ site.productname }} data through the {{ site.productname }} API. <a href="https://tools.ietf.org/html/rfc6749" > OAuth 2.0</a> is an authorization framework commonly used to grant client applications limited access to a  user's resources without exposing the users credentials to the client application.
 Some requests to the {{ site.productname }} API require authorization; that is, the user of a client application must have granted permission for an client application to access the requested {{ site.productname }} data.
 To prove that the user has granted permission, the request header sent by the client application must include a valid OAuth 2.0 access token.
 An access token is a string representing an authorization issued to the client application by Blackbaud.
 The access token is used in OAuth to provide limited access to protected resources.
 The access token is passed to subsequent API calls to do things such as searching or adding a constituent.

 <p class="alert alert-info">All communication with Blackbaud servers should be over SSL (https://) </p>